mja65/Emu68-Imager/docs/amigautilities.md

 # Amiga Utilities instructions

-When Imager finishes writing the image on your SD card you can insert it into the SD card slot of your RaspberryPi.<br>
+When the Imager finishes writing the image on your SD card you can insert it into the SD card slot of your RaspberryPi.<br>
-After turning your amiga on you should see the Emu68 Logo on your HDMI output.<br>
+After turning your Amiga onm you should see the Emu68 Logo on your HDMI output.<br>

 ## First Time Run

 Ideally, (but it is not essential), the  Amiga should have both a HDMI monitor and standard Amiga monitor connected since both are used on the First run!<br>
-First time the SD card is run there will be several additional things done :
+The first time the SD card is run there will be several additional things done :

 ## Buptest

-Buptest is a test performed by Emu68 to check that the pistorm is functioning properly.
+Buptest is a test performed by Emu68 to check that the PiStorm is functioning properly.
 On your HDMI output you will see several lines of output.
-If all is well the test should be succesfull and your Amiga will continue booting the Emu68.
+If all is well the test should be successful and your Amiga will continue booting the Emu68.
 From now on the output will be on your normal Amiga monitor output.
-Therefore if you do not have a
-HDMI monitor connected you will not see this message. <br>
+Therefore if you do not have a HDMI monitor connected you will not see this message. <br>

-After the amiga succesfully boots into Workbench it will disable Buptest since it is not needed anymore and it only slows the boot process down.
+After the Amiga succesfully boots into Workbench the first time it will disable Buptest since it is not needed anymore and it only slows the boot process down.

 ## Workbench finalization